Neu!: Musical style

 Neu!'s rhythms and sparse atmospherics have been widely influential on genres such as electronica and punk.
 Their sound was described as "a droning, hypnotic style made up of Mr. Dinger’s simple, perpetual-motion rhythms and Mr. Rother’s fluid guitar effects" by The New York Times critic Ben Sisario.
 Sisario called their first three albums "landmarks of German experimental rock, a genre that was quickly labeled Krautrock by journalists and fans."
 AllMusic noted their penchant for "minimalist melodies and lock-groove rhythms."

 The band pioneered the "motorik" beat, a minimalist 4/4 beat often used by drummers associated with krautrock.
 It is characterised by a kick drum-heavy, pulsating groove, that created a forward-flowing feel.
 It was probably first used by the group on their debut album and was later adopted by other krautrock bands.
 Dinger himself later referred to it as the "Apache beat".

 Influence

-Artists such as David Bowie, the Sex Pistols, Sonic Youth, Stereolab, and Tortoise have drawn on the work of Neu! in their music.
+Artists such as David Bowie, Brian Eno, Iggy Pop, Siouxsie Sioux of Siouxsie and the Banshees, OMD, Thom Yorke, John Lydon of the Sex Pistols and Public Image Ltd, Sonic Youth, Stereolab, and Tortoise have cited Neu! as an influence.
 Simple Minds took influence from Neu!'s motorik, repetitive grooves on albums such as Real to Real Cacophony (1979) and Empires and Dance (1980).
 Siouxsie and the Banshees cited the band in their influences.
 Joy Division and New Order drummer Stephen Morris has cited Klaus Dinger's drumming as an important influence on him.
 Japanese experimental group Boredoms cite Neu! as a prominent influence on their later sound, evident in their unique application of tape manipulation remix techniques and driving 4/4 rhythms pioneered by Rother and Dinger.

+Negativland would take their name from the 1972 NEU! song of the same name.